You’ve Been Gobbled | A Creative Thanksgiving Tradition of Giving for Kids

 Go Forth and Gobble

-Once you have chosen the how, where, and when you are surprising your intended individual or family, the last steps are prep and execution.
-When preparing your item or items to pass on, be sure to include a note about the idea for “You’ve Been Gobbled” and that the recipient should pass along the “Gobble”, if they are able to do so.
+Once you have chosen the who, what, how, where, and when you are surprising your intended individual or family, the last steps are prep and execution.
+When preparing your item or items to pass on, be sure to include a note about the idea for “You’ve Been Gobbled” and that the recipient should pass along the “Gobble” if they are able to do so.
 They may not know what to make of the surprise without instructions!
 You can write out the directions by hand, or there are many cute printables online for this purpose.
 Once you have everything gathered up and ready to go, set out and get to Gobbling!

 While anonymity has traditionally played a part in the magic of these acts of kindness, you may want to be more forthcoming in the current climate.
-This may be especially important if your kindness includes food items or items that may be difficult to clean, depending on the recipient’s preferences.
+This may be especially important if your kindness includes perishable food items or items that may be difficult to clean, depending on the recipient’s preferences.

 Scroll to Top